 My one week Sri Lanka itinerary will take you to explore the center, south, and, west part of Sri Lanka.
 As a nature lover, I loved the stunning beauty of each hill station in the central part of Sri Lanka.
 The climate is also perfect to explore the lush highlands where possible to avoid the extreme heat during your summer trip here.

 I also loved to taste many varieties of Sri Lankan food and tropical fruits on the road during my seven days in Sri Lanka.
-The exciting part was the scenic and exciting road trip from Kandy to Colombo.
+The exciting part was the scenic and exciting road trip by taxi from Kandy to Colombo.
 I also enjoyed a memorable short but scenic train journey from Nanu Oya to Haputale, so far my top favorite destination in Sri Lanka.

 Road Trip To Sri Lanka